Faculty Learning Communities

 Get help downloading files.

-- Faculty participating in FLCs report increases in student engagement and student achievement.
+Faculty who participate in Faculty Learning Communities (FLCs) report increases in student engagement and student achievement.

-- FLCs increase communication and collaboration amongst faculty who, by the nature of their work in individual classrooms, are often isolated from their colleagues.
-FLCs provide an experience which increases knowledge of, and appreciation for, learning communities (by faculty) which may translate into an increased use of a learning community model for their students.
+- Increase communication and collaboration among faculty who, by the nature of their work in individual classrooms, are often isolated from colleagues.

 Assessment of Faculty Learning Communities: Considering Social Dimensions of Participant Choice